nebari-dev/nebari-docs/docs/docs/how-tos/nebari-azure.md

 # How to deploy Nebari on Azure

-A basic overview to deploy Nebari on Azure
+A basic overview of deploying Nebari on Azure

 :::note
 The following steps assumes you have just completed the [Install Nebari](/started/installing-nebari) section, have confirmed that `nebari` is successfully installed in your environment and opted for **Azure** as your cloud provider.
 If you had any issues in the prior steps, please visit our Getting Started - [Troubleshooting](/started/troubleshooting) section for extra advice.